nancy2601/netflix-of-nations-streaming-insights/README.md

 pip install pandas numpy sqlalchemy pymysql openpyxl seaborn matplotlib

----

-✅ **Why this works:**
-- It’s clear — people know exactly which packages to install.
-- Shows you can write reproducible, shareable code.
-- Looks professional on GitHub.

----

-## 📌 Extra Tip
-You can also add a `requirements.txt` file later if you want — but this snippet is enough for your portfolio!

----

-When done, say **“Requirements done ✅”** —
-and I’ll craft your next section: your **Project Workflow / How to Run** instructions! 🚀

 ## 🔗 Project Workflow & How to Run

 1. **Database Setup:**